fayruza-salikhova/api-tests-examples-on-typescript-mocha-axios/README.md

-# Example of API Tests for Fake Store API on TypeScript
+# Examples of API Tests for Fake Store API on TypeScript

 This repository contains a suite of tests for the Fake Store API.
 It is designed as an educational example to demonstrate and practice various testing technologies and methodologies using TypeScript.